2022 SLV: GIRLS (2023-2031) DIVISION RULES

 - Eligibility: It is the responsibility of each team to ensure that all players meet age eligibility requirements for the division in which they participate, as published on the tournament website and Terms & Conditions.

 - Timing: All games will consist of two (2) 23-minute running time halves with a five-minute half-time.
-The clock will stop in the last minute of each half, unless there is a 10-goal differential, in which case running time will continue.
+The clock will stop in the last minute of each half, unless there is a 5+ goal differential, in which case running time will continue.
 Penalty time will also be running time.
 Yellow cards are non-releasable 1-minute fouls.
 Any player receiving (2) yellow cards in one game will be removed from that game.
 A player receiving a red card will serve a 2-minute, non-releasable penalty, will be removed from that game, and potentially their next game. *Note – game duration and halftime may be shortened by the mutual agreement of participating teams.
 Also, at the discretion of the tournament organizers, game times may be shortened due to inclement weather, or to keep the tournament on schedule.
 Officials may stop time at their discretion.

 - Overtime: Sudden victory overtime will follow the completion of a tied game after a 3-minute break; sudden victory periods will be 3 minutes of running time.